georgetown-cset/eto-orca/geolocation/README.md

 Objective: take a location input string commonly found in Github's user `location` setting, and return a normalized country name.

-This code is based off of the `gitgeo` repository with some updates.
+This code is based off of the `gitgeo` repository with some manual updates.

 https://pypi.org/project/gitgeo/